Key Lime Pie

 Notes

-Pie Crust Options: A graham cracker crust is a classic crust for this pie.
+Pie Crust Options: A graham cracker crust is the classic crust for this pie.
 However, you can switch things up by using vanilla wafers, gingersnaps, or Biscoff cookies in place of the graham crackers.
+My personal preference is Biscoff cookies – so good!

 Storage: Store leftovers covered in the fridge for up to 3 days.
 You can also freeze the whole pie (without the whipped topping) for up to 2 months.